futurethang/Train-Scheduler/README.md

-# Firebase Assignment - Train Scheduler (Basic - Recommended)
+# Firebase Assignment - Train Scheduler

 ### Overview

 With this assignment, I created a train schedule application that incorporates Firebase to host arrival and departure data.
 The app retrieves and manipulates this information with Moment.js.
 This website will provides up-to-date information about various trains, namely how many minutes remain until they arrive at their station.
+[View the project here](https://futurethang.github.io/Train-Scheduler/)

 - - -